danielsaidi/MockingKit/Sources/MockingKit/MockingKit.docc/Getting-Started.md

 }
 ```

-You must then specify the function signature when creating a mock reference:
+You must then specify the function signature when creating the mock references:

 ```swift
 class MyMock: Mock, MyProtocol {